mahadevParimi/shellScripts/SETUP.md

 # WINDOWS POWERSHELL SETUP

+  1.Open the powershell as an administrator and run the following command to allow the execution of custom scripts

+    Set-ExecutionPolicy Unrestricted

+  2.Type y to accept and press enter

-  1. Open the powershell profile with notepad using the below powershell command
+  3. Open the powershell profile with notepad using the below powershell command

     notepad $PROFILE

-  2. Incase the file isn't there just create the file with the exact name at the exact location
+  4. Incase the file isn't there just create the file with the exact name at the exact location

-  3. This will open up the powershell profile in notepad, copy paste the code in the powershell_search.ps1
+  5. This will open up the powershell profile in notepad, copy paste the code in the powershell_search.ps1

-  4. Save the changes made to the profile
+  6. Save the changes made to the profile

   5. Close and reopen the powershell to reload the profile

-  6. Now you can type the command to directly search without using your mouse/trackpad
+  7. Now you can type the command to directly search without using your mouse/trackpad

    _**Tip for windows users :**_